 As you can imagine, the list of sellers accepting crypto during the ongoing Crypto Winter is vanishingly small.
 Countless companies have quietly dropped Bitcoin from their list of payment options at checkout, hoping few would notice and call them out for their lack of faith in digital assets.

-So who are the stalwarts who still accept bitcoin in 2022?
+So who are the stalwarts who still accept bitcoin?
 Who quietly stopped accepting bitcoin, and why?

 Yep, you can pay for a flight to Paris using Shiba Inu.
 That’s a thing.

 While most of the major airlines still shy away from accepting crypto (apparently jet fuel prices are volatile enough), the third-party booking site CheapAir.com couldn’t be more enthusiastic about it.